About Dr. Andrej Savic

 Editorial & Review Activity

-IEEE Transactions on Neural Systems and Rehabilitation Engineering (M21a, top-tier)
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, the flagship journal in the field

 Frontiers in Human Neuroscience, Brain-Computer Interfaces section